Merieli/challenge-CuberThemeEcommerce-front-1.0/readme.md

     Cuber Theme for Ecommerce
 </h1>

-<p align="center">This is a project that was a layout challenge for ecommerce developed in the internship program of the company Netzee for stages 3 and 4.</p>
+<p align="center">This is a project that was a layout challenge for ecommerce developed in the internship program of the company Netzee for stages 3 and 4 completed on September 1, 2021.</p>

 <!-- SHIELDS DO PROJETO -->
 <p align="center">